It comes as no surprise that correct spelling and good grammar have a big influence on a reader's experience as they read the content of your site.

-So, should you worry about your site grammar and spelling?
+So, should you worry about your site's grammar and spelling?

 Of course!
 While there is still not an official answer about this being a direct ranking factor, (in Google's case less than Bing's), we do know that user experience is worth important from an SEO perspective.

-Both statements were made a few years ago (Google 5 years, Bing 2 years) and since then search engines algorithms have evolved a lot.
-Current algorithms are more than capable of detecting a bad user experience, which bad grammar and spelling are an important contributor.
+Both statements were made a few years ago (Google 5 years, Bing 2 years) and since then search engines´ algorithms have evolved a lot.
+Current algorithms are more than capable of detecting a bad user experience, where bad grammar and spelling are an important contributor.